EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 In our implementation, the passport validation step described in Section 4.2.4 of this RFC will follow the unattended remote identity proofing requirements specified in Section 9.2.3 of ETSI TS 119 461.
 This includes requirements related to automated validation of digital identity documents (VAL-8.3.2 requirements) and binding to applicant by automated face biometrics (BIN-8.4.3 requirements).

-By adhering to both the ISO/IEC TS 23220 data model and the ETSI TS 119 461 identity proofing requirements, our Photo ID issuance process ensures a high level of interoperability within the European identity ecosystem.
+By adhering to both the ISO/IEC TS 23220 data model and the ETSI TS 119 461 identity proofing requirements, the Photo ID issuance process ensures a high level of interoperability within the European identity ecosystem.

-## 3 Scope
+## 3.0 Scope

 We consider 2 possible scenarios when issuing a Photo ID attestation:

-1. The **Issuer** has all the necessary data required to issue a valid photo ID credential.
+1. The **Issuer**, a public sector body that is responsible for the authentic source or a public sector body that is designated by the Member State, directly issues a photo ID credential.
 This **Issuance Authority** performs the required identity proofing before issuing the attestation to the citizen (this might include remote identity proofing, authentication using PID or in-person verification).
+This would be the scenario of an Electronic attestation of attributes issued by or on behalf of a public sector body (**PuB-EAA**).

 2. **Issuer** requests the required data from the citizen at the moment of issuing the photo ID attestation.
 In this case the Issuer (e.g. a **QTSP**) performs the required identity verification before issuing the attestation to the citizen.
+This would be the scenario of a Qualified Electronic Attestation of Attributes (**QEAA**).

 In this RFC we will be focusing on the **scenario 2)**.

-### 3.1 Photo ID as an Electronic Attestation of Attributes

-Depending on the recognition needs and handling within the digital identity ecosystem, Photo ID could be issued as **Qualified** or as **non-Qualified** attestation of attributes as per eIDAS regulation.

-* Non-qualified attestations, on the other hand, are issued by a broader range of providers, operate under potentially diverse legal and contractual rules, and their trustworthiness and recognition depend on the specific context and agreements in place.
-* Qualified attestations are issued by accredited entities, adhere to specific legal and technical standards ensuring a high level of trust and legal validity, and are integrated within a formal trust framework with trusted lists.

-## 4 Pre-requisites
+## 4.0 Pre-requisites

 ### 4.1 Photo ID as a EAA

-⚠️ ***Open question for Revieers***
-We would appreciate your feedback on the following: Should the Photo ID be considered for issuance as a non-qualified EAA?
+For the scope of this RFC we are considering PhotoIDs as QEAAs.

 ### 4.2 Photo ID as a QEAA